 Information for each state can include:

-FORTIFIED Currently, four states offer discounts tied directly to FORTIFIED.
-Oklahoma passed House Bill 1720 May 2017 allowing discounts for FORTIFIED construction to go into effect April 2018.
+FORTIFIED Currently, five states offer discounts tied directly to FORTIFIED.
+Oklahoma passed House Bill 1720 in May 2017 allowing discounts for FORTIFIED construction to go into effect during April 2018.
 Additionally, South Carolina allows discounts for mitigations measures taken by homeowners, and according to a 2016 survey, 17 insurers offer discounts for FORTIFIED.

 Mitigation Programs, Funding, Additional Resources, and Other Incentives